Lithuania : Safety by CityLithuania - safety as a country

 Many have even reported Vilnius as highly civilized compared to other capitals nearby such as Moscow, Sofia or Bucharest since not many unpleasant situations can happen apart from an occasional scam or pickpocketing.

-While Vilnius is overall safe, it is important that you are well informed about the crime that does happen on the streets there (mainly petty thefts, pickpocketing or other types of rip-offs and scams) so that you are always prepared for any unwelcome situations that you may encounter.
+While Vilnius is overall safe, you must be well informed about the crime that does happen on the streets there (mainly petty thefts, pickpocketing or other types of rip-offs and scams) so that you are always prepared for any unwelcome situations that you may encounter.

 Using your common sense and taking basic precaution measures should be enough to make your trip pleasant.

 - Visas - Residents of Australia, Canada, and the US are welcome to stay in Lithuania for up to 90 days without a visa.
 Residents of the EU do not need a visa, and citizens of other countries should contact the embassy of Lithuania, or, if you are not sure about your visa status, contact your local Lithuanian embassy for further details.

 - Currency - Lithuania is a member of the EU, so its currency is the euro.
 Always exchange money in banks and exchange bureaus since they offer far better rates.

 - Weather - Vilnius is known for its extremely cold and long winters (they last from November to March) when temperatures rarely rise above 0°C. January is the coldest with maximum daily temperatures of about -3 to -4°C. The summers, however, are extremely hot, with temperatures rising above 30°C, July being the hottest month of the year.

 - Airports - Vilnius International Airport (Vilniaus Oro uostas) is the busiest of the four most known airports in the state, the other three being Kaunas International Airport, Kaunas International Airport, and Šiauliai International Airport.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Vilnius, since it covers not only medical problems but also theft and loss of valuables.